- Access to LMU buildings

-In Bavaria, strict measures and requirements in order to control of the novel coronavirus (Sars-CoV-2) have been in force since mid-March.
-All relevant information from the Bavarian State Government can be found here.
+All relevant information regarding measures and requirements in order to control of the novel coronavirus (Sars-CoV-2) from the Bavarian State Government can be found here.

 In general, a prudent and level-headed behavior is important in the current situation.